To access posts marked with **, you will need to register and be approved before you can login to read them.

 - The Unconference A conference organized, structured and led by the people attending it

-In this chapter, Strategic Conversations, I explore the concept of strategic conversations and open strategy.
+In this chapter, Strategy, Strategy, I explore various aspects of strategy, including the concept of strategic conversations and open strategy.

 Posts